apache/datasketches-memory/README.md

     * *WritableMemory.writableMap(File)*

 ## Release 4.0.0 (inclusive) to 5.0.0 (exclusive)
-Starting with release *datasketches-memory-4.0.0*, this Memory component supports Java 17 when compiling from source and should work with later Java versions at runtime.
-This component is not designed as a Java Module, so the Jar file should be part of the application classpath.
+Starting with release *datasketches-memory-4.0.0*, this Memory component supports only Java 17 when compiling from source and should work with later Java versions at runtime.

 ### *NOTE: The DataSketches Java Memory Component is not thread-safe.*